An Intoxicated Man Threw A Cell Phone At Trump During His NRA Speech

 On Friday, President Donald Trump and Vice President Mike Pence traveled to Indiana, Pence’s home state.
 With their sights set on the 2020 election, they addressed a large crowd at the Lucas Oil Stadium in Indianapolis for the National Rifle Association’s national convention.
 While standing before approximately 15,000 gun enthusiasts, President Trump ensured he’d be preventing future measures that might limit the sales of firearms.
 But before he could reach the lectern, there was a slight disturbance that caused the Secret Service a startle.
 Just as Trump was about to begin his speech, a man from the crowd threw a cell phone onto the stage in his direction, according to Fox News.

 The man who caused the disturbance was later identified as William Rose.
-Rose was found to be intoxicated. removed from the premises and arrested.
+Rose was found to be intoxicated.
+He was removed from the premises and arrested.
 The president’s secret service team released a statement about the incident and explained that they will continue to look into the situation.

 BREAKING: Secret Service have a man in custody for appearing to throw a cell phone on stage during President Trump's NRA Speech. @realDonaldTrumphttps://t.co/Ta1F5xSfzj